1. Legal basis of processing and the scope of the data processed

 3. Purpose of processing

-The purpose of processing of your personal data determined in the above section 1.1 is successful participation in public procurement procedures and performance of the concluded contracts in conformity with contract.
+The purpose of processing of your personal data determined in the above section 1.1 is successful participation in public procurement procedures and performance of the contracts concluded by the Company in line with the terms and conditions of the contract.

 We do not process your personal data that are not necessary for achieving this purpose.
 If data not necessary for achieving the purpose are also provided, we shall immediately erase them.